Blendify/blender-manual/blender_docs/manual/compositing/types/color/rgb_curves.rst

 The levels work exactly like the ones in the image viewer.
 Input colors are scaled linearly to match black/white levels.

-To define the levels, either use LMB on the color patch to bring up the color selection widget or connect some RGBA input to the sockets.
+To define the levels, either use :kbd:`LMB` on the color patch to bring up the color selection widget or connect some RGBA input to the sockets.

 To only affect the value/contrast (not hue) of the output, set the levels to shades of gray.